minkaotic/front-end-notes/React-Notes.md

   - `npm start` - starts the development server
   - `npm run build` - bundles the app into static files for production
   - `npm test` - starts the test runner
+  - `npm eject` - removes the single build dependency on `react-scripts` which wraps all the default build configurations, therefore allowing you to customise your own build setup (Babel, Webpack, ESLint...) - *this cannot be undone!*

 ###### PWA by default
 `create-react-app` sets up a **progressive web app** by default.
 PWAs rely on special scripts called *service workers* to give users that app-like experience.
 This caches assets locally, allowing your app to be performant even on slower, unreliable networks.
 Another key feature of PWAs is the web app manifest (`manifest.json`) - a json file containing metadata associated with your app, the main purpose of which is to install the app to the home screen of the device, for quicker access / richer experience.